mparrish91/Bryt/README.md

-# iPhone Video Chat app Completely in Swift
+# Swift iPhone Video Chat app

 Video chat is one of the most popular forms of communication on mobile